GloriEvo/GloriEvo/README.md

 ♡ Yumeshipper ♡

-⤷ Characters I selfship with are listed on my Straw.Page.
+⤷ Characters I selfship with are listed on my StrawPage.

 ~☆